-Before purchasing or installing a self-evaporative, portable or conventional, window air-conditioning unit, please read King & Queen Apartments’ Rules & Regulations regarding Air-Conditioners (section C, pg.
-10 (2017)).
+Before purchasing or installing a self-evaporative, portable or conventional, window air-conditioning unit, please read King & Queen Apartments’ Tenant Handbook & Rules and Regulations regarding Air-Conditioners (section C, pages 9 & 10 (2018-2019)).